Survey to broaden understanding of how the CDM 2015 Principal Designer role is working in practice

 - Any other comments that haven’t already been covered

 We are due to deliver our report to HSE by 31 March 2021.
-Given that deadline, it would be very helpful if you could let us have your response by 5th March 2021.
+Given that deadline, it would be very helpful if you could let us have your response by midnight on Sunday 7th March 2021.
 The survey can be completed in SurveyMonkey, and will take around 30 minutes.

 We will also be seeking the views of key stakeholder organisations via interviews and/or written submissions.
 These will be analysed in conjunction with the survey results to draw overall conclusions.

 Our findings will be published on HSE’s web site in their Research Report series, available for free download.

 About the author:

 Dr Mike Webster is a chartered civil and structural engineer (FICE, FIStructE) with over 30 years’ experience.
 He specialises in construction and structural safety, CDM and risk, and founded MPW R&R to provide Consulting, Forensic and Expert Witness services in those areas.